VW awards top management 63.24 million euros in remuneration

-WOLFSBURG, Germany Volkswagen's (VOWG_p.DE) said it plans to pay the 12 current and former members of its management board 63.24 million euros (49 million pounds) for 2015, a year when Europe's largest carmaker posted a record loss due to legal and compensation costs for cheating diesel emissions tests.
+WOLFSBURG, Germany, April 28 Volkswagen's said it plans to pay the 12 current and former members of its management board 63.24 million euros ($71.8 million) for 2015, a year when Europe's largest carmaker posted a record loss due to legal and compensation costs for cheating diesel emissions tests.

 The company withheld part of bonus payments but will award them at a later date if certain performance criteria are fulfilled, including a recovery of the Volkswagen's share price.